-Development of this facility involved one of the most interesting building renovations in the city in recent years.
-It also involved installation of one of the most interesting roofs in the city.
+Development of this facility involved one of the most exciting building renovations in the city in recent years.
+It also included installation of one of the most exciting roofs in the city.
 The museum, at 1000 N. Broadway in downtown Milwaukee, was developed within an 83-year-old structure that most recently served as a check clearing facility for the Federal Reserve Board.
-The 38,000-square-foot structure was originally built in 1924 to house Metropolitan Cadillac, owned by Glenn Humphrey whose last name was also familiar to Milwaukeeans from his Chevrolet dealerships.
-Unoccupied for a number of years, that all changed when MSOE regent Eckhart Grohmann donated funds to acquire and redevelop the building to house the extensive art collection he donated to MSOE earlier.
+The 38,000-square-foot structure was initially built in 1924 to house Metropolitan Cadillac, owned by Glenn Humphrey whose last name was also familiar to Milwaukeeans from his Chevrolet dealerships.
+Unoccupied for a number of years, that all changed when MSOE regent Eckhart Grohmann donated funds to acquire and redevelop the building to house the extensive art collection he donated to MSOE.

 Former Federal Reserve facility and Cadillac Dealership Repurposed for Unique Sculptures

 Whether you are driving or walking by the corner of Broadway and State Street, you can’t help but notice the museum’s striking corner steel and cylindrical glass atrium and its rooftop sculptures.
 But those dramatic rooftop sculptures are only a part of a unique rooftop sculpture garden created with the design/build help of F.J.A.
 Christiansen.
 The dozen roofline sculptures are each about nine feet tall and weigh 1,000 pounds apiece.
 Cast in bronze, they are replicas of smaller originals within the museum’s collection.
 Another six sculptures are strategically situated about the 10,000-square-foot rooftop garden, created for both relaxation and entertaining.

 And a Unique Roof Installation